More lives lost in road accidents than in war: V K Singh | Business

 - India

-Addressing an event organized by industry body Assocham, Singh said road safety is the most important issue that the government needs to tackle.
+Addressing an event organised by industry body Assocham, Singh said road safety is the most important issue which the government needs to tackle.

 ''More than 1.35 lakh people lose their lives due to road accidents every year...this number of people whom we lose every year (due to road accidents), is worse than fighting a war,'' the Union Minister of State for Road Transport and Highways said.